Categories: Uncategorized

 Anyone with a little experience with desert wildflowers and Death Valley should be able to successfully decode the puzzle and find the locations and species best under whatever conditions present themselves.
 Then again, with so many miles of wildflowers blooming, it’s hard to go wrong, and you’re bound to do well just driving through the areas highlighted on the Park’s wildflower map.
 I found the scene above by the side of the road, simply driving from Furnace Creek to Beatty Junction.
 So get out to Death Valley and find whatever compositions catch your eye and imagination!

-For more photos, I’ve started a Death Valley 2016 album on my +Death Valley Workshops page, and Death Valley iPhone 6S+ Photos album as well.
+For more photos, I’ve started a Death Valley 2016 album on my +Death Valley Workshops page, and a Death Valley iPhone 6S+ Photos album as well.

 Between Ashford Mill and Jubilee Pass